mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

         correct_guesses = 0
         #This wrapper will temporarily set all requires_grad flags to false.
 As we know we will not be computing
         #gradients in our testing function, this will help speed it up and reduce memory usage.
 Use torch.no_grad()
-        #when you do not need to compute gradients or backpropogate.
+        #when you do not need to compute gradients or backpropagate.
 Almost always should be used in testing functions
         with torch.no_grad():
             #for loop that gets the images and labels from the test loader.
 Images are in batches of 1000 as set during
-            #the intialization of the dataloader
+            #the initialization of the dataloader
             for images, labels in test_loader:
                 #We get the model's guesses for what the images in the batch are
                 output = neural_net(images)